 Whirlpool is one of the world’s leading home appliances companies focused on innovation and winning the digital consumer journey.
-They decided to consolidate the EMEA finance operations from 4 shared services centers into 1 shared service facility after the acquisition of Indesit.
-Post-acquisition all the finance operations are managed from Lodz, Poland only.
+They decided to consolidate the EMEA finance operations from 4 shared services centers into one shared service facility after the acquisition of Indesit.
+Post-acquisition, all the finance operations are being managed from Lodz, Poland.

 The implementation strategy at Whirlpool involved the following factors: